dh-notes/dhnotes/pages/journals.md

 journal focuses  on the myriad ways technology shapes, transforms, reconfigures, and/or  impedes social relations, both in the past and in the present.

+\*[**View**](http://viewjournal.eu/), also known as the Journal of European Television History and Culture, is the first peer-reviewed, multi-media and open access e-journal in the field of European television history and culture.
+It offers an international platform for outstanding academic research and archival reflection on television as an important part of our European cultural heritage.
+With its interdisciplinary profile, the journal is open to many disciplinary perspectives on European television – including television history, media studies, media sociology, cultural studies and television studies.

 [[top]](#directory)